ephraimokafor/CoreTech-Accident-Project/README.md

 # CoreTech-Accident-Project
-CoreTech, a UK-based analytics firm, which I clean and analyzed comprehensive accident data with the goal of identifying critical patterns and recommending actionable strategies to minimize road accidents.
+I carried out this project for CoreTech, a UK-based analytics firm.
+I cleaned, analysed, and visualised comprehensive accident data using Excel.
+My goal was to identify critical patterns and recommend actionable strategies to minimise road accidents.
+This report is based on the CoreTech Road Accident Dashboard, which visualises multiple dimensions of accident data, including temporal trends, severity levels, environmental conditions, and geospatial distribution.
+The analysis provides valuable insights into the causes and conditions contributing to road accidents and casualties.